Franciskadtt/Tea-Recipe-Steps/README.md

 # Code Institute - 5 Day Coding Challenge solution
 ![Design](images/responsive-image.png)

 This is a solution to the [5 Day Coding Challenge](https://codeinstitute.net/5-day-coding-challenge/) from the Code Institute.
-It is basically a challnenegt where you can learn the basics of coding with a free introductory course.
+It is basically a challenge where you can learn the basics of coding with a free introductory course.
 Each day, for 5 days, you are given a new coding challenge to complete with tutorial videos and detailed notes.
 This was the first website I ever coded from scratch.

 ## Overview